An electroencephalogram (EEG) is a recording of brain activity.

-Video telemetry, also known as video EEG, is a special type of EEG where you're filmed while a recording is taken.
+Video telemetry, also called video EEG, is a special type of EEG where you're filmed while an EEG recording is taken.
 This can help provide more information about your brain activity.

 The test is usually carried out over a few days while staying in a purpose-built hospital suite.

 The EEG signals are transmitted wirelessly to a computer.
 The video is also recorded by the computer and kept under regular surveillance by trained staff.